-The total length of the sub-project road for reconstruction and up gradation is 8.396 KMs.
-The average width of the existing carriageway varies from 2.50 m to 3.00 m.
-In general, the proposed cross-section in the sub-project comprises of 3.75 m wide carriageway with a 1.000 m wide granular hard shoulder on either side of the c/w.
+Originally, the proposed sub-project has a total length of 8.396 kms and traverses through Bijbehara, Hayar, Waghama, Hassain Pora Tavelavillages.
+The sub-project comprises of two sections; section one is of 7.343 kms and section two is of 1.053 kms.
+However, the current length of the sub-project after change in the alignment stands at 7.843 kms (section one: 6.790 kms and section two 1.053 kms).
+The average width of the existing carriageway varies from 2.50 m to 3.00 m.In general, the proposed cross-section in the sub-project comprises of 3.75 m wide carriageway with a 1.000 m wide granular hard shoulder on either side of the c/w.

 The proposed sub-project will be implemented in the available RoW which is encumbrance free and devoid of any private and government structure or any CPR.
-The Project Manager (Transport, Kashmir division), JK, ERA vide letter no ERA/PMT/20/1118 dated 07.09.2020 has provided an encumbrance free certificate which confirms the same (annexure 3).
-The letter issued by the Project Manager, also refers the certificate (letter no. CE/RBK/HD/7165, dated 14.06.2019) issued by the Chief Engineer, PWD(R&B) department that the available existing RoW is minimum of 6.55 meters (annexure 4).
+The Project Manager (Transport, Kashmir division), JK, ERA vide letter no ERA/PMT/20/1118 dated 07.09.2020 has provided an encumbrance free certificate which confirms the same (annexure III).
+The letter issued by the Project Manager, also refers the certificate (letter no. CE/RBK/HD/7165, dated 14.06.2019) issued by the Chief Engineer, PWD(R&B) department that the available existing RoW is minimum of 6.55 meters (annexure IV).

-The revenue record of the proposed sub-project could not be obtained from the concern department by JK ERA.
-Since the revenue record of the proposed sub-project was not available, therefore PMU, JTFRP published a notice in the two local newspapers namely "The Daily Tameel Irshad" and "Kashmir Images" on 15.09.2021 (annexure 5) informing general people and those who are likely to be benefitted/affected in particular, about the upgradation of this road sub-project within the existing right of way under World Bank funding.
+The revenue record of the proposed sub-project upto 6.040 kms could not be obtained from the concern department by JK ERA.
+Since the revenue record of the proposed sub-project was not available, therefore PMU, JTFRP published a notice in the two local newspapers namely "The Daily Tameel Irshad" and "Kashmir Images" on 15.09.2021 (annexure V) informing general people and those who are likely to be benefitted/affected in particular, about the upgradation of this road sub-project within the existing right of way under World Bank funding.
 It also called for any objection from the local people regarding use of RoW, along with supporting documentary evidence within 07 days of publication of the notice in the newspaper.
 The office of Director safeguards did not receive any objection or claim from anyone even after the lapse of one month of the publication of notice in two local newspapers.
-Thereafter, Director Safeguards issued an official letter vide no. ERA/DSG/PS/94-99 dated 25.10.2021 regarding encumbrance free RoW detailing therein the process followed to reconfirm the ROW ownership status (annexure 6).
+Thereafter, Director Safeguards issued an official letter vide no. ERA/DSG/PS/94-99 dated 25.10.2021 regarding encumbrance free RoW detailing therein the process followed to reconfirm the ROW ownership status (Annexure VII).